MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/adjusting-world-server-properties.md

 By default, every world in MSCS inherits from a global server properties file called `mscs.defaults`.
 These defaults can be overidden on a per-world basis by creating an `mscs.properties` file in the directories of the world(s) you wish to overwrite.
-Only properties that will be changed need to be copied into the `mscs.properties` file-- the MSCS script will use the global `mscs.defaults` for any properties that are left out.
+Only properties that will be changed need to be copied into the `mscs.properties` file--the MSCS script will use the global `mscs.defaults` for any properties that are left out.

 ---

 ## Global server properties
 The global server properties file is called `mscs.defaults`.
+As mentioned above, all MSCS worlds inherit properties from this file unless the properties are overridden in the world's `mscs.properties` file.

-This file can be found at `/opt/mscs/mscs.defaults`.
+This `mscs.defaults` file can be found at `/opt/mscs/mscs.defaults`.
 When using the `msctl` script in multi-user mode, the `mscs.defaults` file can be found at either `$HOME/mscs.defaults` or `$HOME/.config/mscs/mscs.defaults`.